CarMax: Competition

 While CarMax is seen as the nation's largest used-car retailer, it has competition.
-With a significant shift in customer shopping habits, more online-only companies have worked to capture Carmax's share in the used vehicle market.
+With a significant shift in customer shopping habits, more online-only companies have worked to capture CarMax's share in the used vehicle market.
 CarMax unveiled an Omni-channel platform to allow customers to buy a car online, in-store, or any combination of these.
 They have provided opportunities for customers to choose vehicle delivery at their homes, contactless curbside pickup, and more.
-These offerings directly compete with other home delivery-based options such as Carvana, CarGurus, Vroom, Shift Technologies, and others.

 Recognition

-CarMax is listed on Fortunes "100 Best Companies to Work For" list from 2005 to 2023, placing 75th in 2023.
+CarMax is included in Fortunes "100 Best Companies to Work For" list from 2005 to 2025, placing 69th in 2025.